Effective Date: February 19, 1999

 b.
-Center Directors shall be responsible for the following:
+Center Directors are responsible for the following:

 (1) Implementing the policies established by this NPD and the requirements of NPR 4300.1, NASA Personal Property Disposal Procedural Requirements, and NPR 4310.1, Artifact Identification and Disposition.

 (2) Appointing a Property Disposal Officer for their respective Centers who will be responsible for assuring the proper utilization, transfer, sale, or other disposition of NASA personal property.

 (3) Establishing Center internal procedures to ensure compliance and uniformity with the documents mention in (1) above and to protect the integrity of the sales process.

 c.
-Each NASA organization shall be responsible for determining whether NASA property is required for its needs.
-In the case of a negative determination, the NASA organization will promptly report the property with a complete commercial description to the Center Property Disposal Officer for further Federal disposal processing.
+Each NASA Center is responsible for determining whether NASA property is required for its operations.
+In the case of a negative determination, the NASA organization will promptly report the property it has with a complete commercial description to the Center Property Disposal Officer for further Federal disposal processing.

 a.
 Current reports that reflect status of existing operations, including timeliness of disposal processing.

 b.
 Reports will be generated and/or submitted by automated data processing methods when capabilities exist and will be submitted annually by November 15 of each year.

 c.
-New reports, as required, will be initiated and developed jointly by the NASA Headquarters Logistics Division and NASA Center Property Disposal Officers.
+New reports will be initiated and developed jointly by LMD and NASA Center Property Disposal Officers.

 NPD 4300.1A, NASA Personal Property Disposal Policy, dated February 19, 1999